 One of the first questions people ask me is how can I work in Havana with such slow internet in Cuba.
-People are so afraid to travel here because of wifi in Cuba that this post is over 3000 words to explain Cuban internet.
+People are so afraid to travel here because of wifi in Cuba.

 Here’s the real deal, there are lots of posts about internet in Cuba.
-This information is usually outdated.
-This post was last updated January 12, 2019
+This information is usually outdated and internet changes so quickly here.

 Do Cubans Have Access to the Internet?